Career / Career Progression

 2. Teaching IT Skills

-You have valuable IT skills, others want to pay to learn those skills.
-The best way this can play out is by creating an online course.
-You create the content (audio lectures, screen recordings, and slides) then host the class on education marketplaces like Udemy or Teachable.
+You have valuable IT skills; others may want to pay to learn those skills.
+The best way to do this is by creating an online course.
+You create the content (audio lectures, screen recordings, and slides), then host the class on education marketplaces like Udemy or Teachable.
 The site takes a cut of student payments, but runs all the backend stuff, like hosting the content processing payments.
 An online class can be the ultimate IT passive income earner.

 Don't forget about in-person teaching opportunities as well.
-Evening and weekend class scheduled at your local community college can dovetail perfectly with your day job.
+Evening and weekend classes scheduled at your local community college can complement the hours of your daytime job perfectly.

 3. Contracting with Local Small Businesses

 Contracting is similar to consulting, but it's more stable.
-Typically, consultants parachute in to untangle a problem.
-Businesses use contractors to outsource day-to-day operations.
+Typically, consultants parachute in to solve a problem, while businesses use contractors to outsource day-to-day operations.

 Small businesses without IT staff always need help with IT operations.
 You can either sell hourly packages or operate on an on-call basis.
 Contracting is lucrative, but your availability is crucial — particularly if you still have a day job.

 After-hours scheduled maintenance can be lucrative and also increase your experience.
-Avoid on-call scenarios by managing expectations, or have a subcontractor on standby.
+To avoid on-call scenarios, manage expectations or have a subcontractor on standby.

 4. Web and Mobile App Development

-On the downside, there's no pressure and no one looking over your shoulder.
-It takes the right type of personality to start, finish, and market a product.
+On the downside, there's no pressure and no one watching over your shoulder to make sure you get things done.
+It takes the right personality to start, finish, and market a product.
 If that's you, then web and mobile app development is the side hustle of dreams.
-Even if the end product gets zero traction you have something for your portfolio.
+Even if the end product gets zero traction, you have something for your portfolio.

 Again, don't forget about freelancing for others.
 Freelance sites are a treasure trove for even newbie developers.